-Before the competition starts, the organizer should attempt to provide one jump per team from the altitude of 1500 m in order to train for the exit of FS.
-The teams may perform also team accuracy in this jump.
-The maximum wind speed limit of FS applies (4.2.3.
-B).
+Before the competition starts, the organizer should attempt to provide one jump per team from the altitude of 1500 m in order to train for an FS exit.
+The teams may also perform team accuracy in this jump.
+The maximum wind speed limit for FS applies (4.2.3 B).